-Absence from the quizzes, the midterm exam, and the final exams will not be excused except for doctor-certified sickness on the day of the exam or quiz that prevented you from attending.
-If absence from a quiz or exam is unexcused, the grade will be entered as 0.
+Absence from the midterm exam and the final exam will not be excused except for doctor-certified sickness on the day of the exam that prevented you from attending.
+If absence from an exam is unexcused, the grade will be entered as 0.